-Vanguard S&P 500 ETF (VOO) is an exchange-traded fund that seeks to track the performance of the S&P 500 Index, which is composed of the largest publicly traded companies in the United States.
+Vanguard S&P 500 ETF (VOO) is an exchange-traded fund designed to track the performance of the largest publicly traded companies in the United States.
 The ETF is managed by Vanguard and trades under the ticker VOO on NYSE Arca.

 Diversification and sector exposure